Trend bullish_trend_breakdown

 Bullish Trend Breakdown (bullish_trend_breakdown) — 1-year alpha split by historical sub-period

-1-year observed alpha vs random-date null
+1-year observed lift vs random-date null — bearish side

 ↓ Bearish triggers negative alpha = signal was right (stock underperformed market)